Depression and Stroke

 • Thoughts of death or suicide, or suicide attempts

 A good psychologist or psychiatrist can help.
-Treating depression not only improves the survivor’s mood, it boosts physical, cognitive and intellectual recovery.
+Treating depression and anxiety not only improves the survivor’s mood, it boosts physical, cognitive and intellectual recovery.
 Social support is also crucial.
 Several studies show that depression goes hand in hand with lower levels of support.
 Look to your family, friends, a stroke support group or a combination of resources for help.
 Everyone involved in recovery needs to be aware of the survivor’s depression — and ready to respond to it.
 The right kind of treatment and support can help ease the pain and move the survivor down the road to recovery.

 Life After Stroke: